Domifry/RTL_433_SQL_Connection/README.md

 * sudo systemctl start SQL_RTL_433.service
 * Check it : sudo systemctl status SQL_RTL_433.service

+# PHP File
+* I included for you a PHP File how to extract the Data
+* Just out in your data and read the comments in the file

 # Troubleshooting

 * If you do not find your Sensors try: